sikkancs/sshs/README.md

     - Enter: Connect normally: ssh {host}
     - Ctrl+V: Connect in verbose mode: ssh -vvvv {host}
     - ?: Toggle preview (show host config)

+## How it works

+sshs parses your ~/.ssh/config and builds an interactive menu using fzf and AWK script, showing each Host, its HostName, and optional #Tags (like #Tags work prod).
+Select an entry to connect via SSH instantly.

+It builds an interactive list of SSH hosts for fzf, showing:
+- Host → the SSH alias (Host myserver)
+- Hostname → the real address or IP (HostName 192.168.1.10)
+- Tags → optional labels from lines like # Tags work prod

+Each entry is displayed as:
+`myserver (192.168.1.10)    work prod`

+Tags are optional — if no # Tags line is found, the field is left empty.
+The first column (Host) is used to run ssh {host} when selected.

+sshs parses your ~/.ssh/config and builds an interactive menu using fzf, showing each Host, its HostName, and optional # Tags (like # Tags work prod).
+Select an entry to connect via SSH instantly.

 ## Installation on macOS